 One reason is cruise ships.
 Cozumel is the most popular cruise stop in Mexico and has hosted as many as 33 ships in one week.
 When more than one ship looms on the horizon, Cozumel's restaurants, bars and shops fill with day-trippers.
-Everyone, from shopkeepers to bartenders, gets a bit stressed by the crowds.

 Still, Cozumel can be fun, especially for travelers interested in exploring its coral reefs on scuba and snorkeling outings.
 After all, it's home of the largest reef in the Americas.
 The island's only town, San Miguel, has retained much of its pleasant, small-town atmosphere.
 Those with enough time for a day trip will find the Mayan ruins of Tulum and Chichen Itza, on the Yucatan mainland, within striking distance.